ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 == Changelog ==

+= 1.11 =
+* Added support for crossfading images instead of sliding

 = 1.10.1 =
 * Added support for Bootstrap 4
 * Added support for video backgrounds, youtube or vimeo